ksnedeker1/morservice/README.md

 ### Formatting Data

 Valid English characters include A-Z, a-z, 0-9, symbols in [,.?;:/-'"_()=+], and space ' '.
-Morse is represented using '.' for short signals and '-' for long signals, with a single space between letters and three spaces between words.
+Morse is represented using period '.' for short signals and underscore '_' for long signals, with a single space between letters and three spaces between words.

 ### Sending Data